 By Tom Fowler

-(Editor's Note: We feel that this article is as relevant today as it was when it was written over a year ago.
-With Limited Champs and a PTQ season for Kobe looming, now is the time to learn the unscrupulous methods some players might use against you.
+(Editor's Note: We feel that this article is as relevant today as it was when it was written over two years ago, and "Classic-ized" over a year ago.
+With TSP Block PTQs in full swing, now is the time to learn the unscrupulous methods some players might use against you.
 If you haven't read this before, you should definitely find it to be useful and eye-opening.
 If you read it the first time... well, a refresher can't hurt, can it?)

 If you’ve played competitive Magic, you’ve probably been cheated at some point.
 Sounds bad, huh?
 The worst part is, you weren’t aware it was happening.
 Maybe your opponent drew an extra card, or two, or quite a few more.
 Maybe after a long and complicated combat sequence, he didn’t send a lethally-damaged creature of his to the graveyard.
 Maybe he paid for that Wrath of God he really needed to cast.
 The reality is that many players don’t pay enough attention to their opponents and what those opponents are doing.
 Less scrupulous players will use these lapses to run the savage cheats.